Quantifying how pressure on the ball wins AFL quarters

 In short

 - Pressure rating ≥ 160 is the threshold where teams start winning quarters more often than they lose them.
-Below 140 is rarely a winning quarter.
+Below 140, they win well under half.

 - Pressure isn't destiny — about 31% of quarters are won by the team applying less pressure, usually through efficient scoring.